CodeIsaMystic/dbcs-website/presentation/CONTENT.md

 ### CTA contact card

-A simple card contact with a "Free first coaching" and a Call To Action button in roder to add some email contacts in the owner's list.
+A simple card contact with a "Free first coaching" and a Call To Action button in order to add some email contacts in the owner's list.

 The form get the Name & Email info then contact with an email customized response.